ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 (`1/2`) + (`1/2`) + (`1/2`) +...

-If we have infinite number of halfs, then they would add up to infinity.
+If we have infinite number of halves, then they would add up to infinity.

+And remember, in an earlier step we reduced the series by making many of the fractions smaller, so the series must add up to at least infinity … if that makes any sense.
+Don’t worry if you didn’t follow this explanation, as it is the sort of maths that many A Level students will not know about.
+If you managed to follow even a few of the steps, then that is an achievement.
 :::